How to Plan Your Gap Year Program in China

 The second part that comes to mind with safety is insurance.
 Most gap year programs will include a mandatory insurance policy that will cover accidents and illnesses.
 Make sure you understand exactly what coverage they offer, and what your costs may be (deductible, out of pocket, co-pay, etc.)

 Trust me, you don’t want to have to find your own accommodation in China.

 Make sure your gap year program in China takes care of accommodation for you, whether in the form of a dorm room, a shared apartment with other foreigners also taking classes or interning in China, or homestay with a Chinese family.
 The time costs and troubles that come with finding your own apartment are not worth it, and you will be more at ease if you can arrive and trust that you are not homeless.

 Which City will you be based in China (Locations)

 When considering where to take your gap year in China, it’s important to think of what you would like to do.
 Metropolitan cities are large and will have the western comforts that you’re used to, while serving as a good bouncing board for wherever you’d like to travel.

-Medium-sized cities, namely second and third tier cities, tend to be less-westernized, closer to scenic nature sites, but still offer the modern facilities that you’re accustomed to.
+Medium-sized cities, namely second and third-tier cities, tend to be less westernized, closer to scenic nature sites, but still offer the modern facilities that you’re accustomed to.

-Rural areas, such as ethnic villages, make for great experiences, but living in such small towns and villages long-term require a certain temperament.
+Rural areas, such as ethnic villages, make for great experiences, but living in such small towns and villages long-term requires a certain temperament.
 Villages do tend to have the most star-eyed foreigner-friendly residents who will gladly practice the language with you.

 When you’re thinking of locations, you should also consider transportation.
 How do you want to move around China?
 Are you a backpacker who can fit all your belongings in a hiking bag?
 Or are you a city dweller who needs two suitcases just to survive?
 How much you travel with should help you determine what type of transportation you prefer, where you want to live, and whether you want to travel by moving from place to place or travel from a home location.